samccone/The-cost-of-transpiling-es2015-in-2016/README.md

 [![screen shot 2016-02-01 at 4 56 07 pm](https://cloud.githubusercontent.com/assets/883126/12736393/bcb03d46-c904-11e5-8d4f-74a0921087bc.png)](https://twitter.com/cramforce/status/690640077865619456)

-Malte's post got me thinking about how each of the tools available to developers have a slightly different approach when it comes to dealing with import statement and combining multiple files together.
+Malte's post got me thinking about how each of the tools available to developers have a slightly different approach when it comes to dealing with import statements and combining multiple files together.
 The following analysis aims to look at the cost across multiple tools when the goal is to deliver a single JS blob down to the user when writing vanilla non-annotated es2015.

 ---------